jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.00 on the 0–3 scale**, which implies that preCICE does not meet this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE does not control whether a component is performing parallel computations internally, it only controls whether the components are run in parallel or serial relative to each other.”
+- PreCICE does not control whether a component is performing parallel computations internally, it only controls whether the components are run in parallel or serial relative to each other.
+- In a way this is good because components/solvers know best how to handle their partitioning and sharing of mesh data.
+They just keep preCICE informed using the api calls.

 From a technical perspective, considering preCICE's architecture and features:
 - **Business Impact**: preCICE focuses on coupling coordination rather than orchestration management [Config].
 Each component manages its own parallel execution configuration independently.
-- **Workaround**: External orchestration scripts can provide parallel execution information to components before preCICE initialization.

 ### Overall Assessment